Accounting Automation for Your Business: Don’t Get Left Behind

 Okay, now let’s really get into check fraud.
 Contrary to popular belief, check fraud remains one of the most prevalent methods of attack on a business, likely due to business owners remaining set in their ways when it comes to payment.
 However, if you’re still relying on checks and other cash payments as your main form of business payment, you and your organization are likely at risk.

 Counterfeit checks, stolen checks, and check cloning are the most common forms of fraudulent activity that businesses suffer from, both from internal employees and outside criminals.
-However, there are steps you can take as a business owner to eliminate this activity and the negative impacts it has on your business in 2022:
+However, there are steps you can take as a business owner to eliminate this activity and the negative impacts it has on your business:

 Check fraud is a much larger issue than many business owners realize, and we’re here to prevent it.
 Read this full article to learn more about prevention.